 Three Months Ended Or As Of

-March 31, 2015 March 31, 2014
+Se September 30, 2015 ptember 30, 2014

-(in thousands)
+(in the usands )

-Revenue \$ 212,886 \$ 168,949
+Revenue \$ 260,068 \$ 193,348

-Deferred revenue \$ 600,171 \$ 451,303
+Deferred revenue \$ 706,911 \$ 500,012

-Increase in deferred revenue \$ 41,414 \$ 18,675
+Increase in deferred revenue \$ 49,350 \$ 19,810

-Billings (non-GAAP) \$ 254,300 \$ 187,624
+Billings (non-GAAP) \$ 299,618 \$ 213,158

-Cash, cash equivalents and investments \$ 1,072,565 \$ 888,314
+Cash, cash equivalents and investments \$ 1,169,664 \$ 963,759

-Net cash provided by operating activities \$ 64,619 \$ 60,902
+Net cash provided by operating activities \$ 65,065 \$ 56,518

-Free cash flow (non-GAAP) \$ 59,692 \$ 49,584
+Free cash flow (non-GAAP) \$ 51,740 \$ 50,738

 Deferred revenue.
 Our deferred revenue consists of amounts that have been invoiced but that have not yet been recognized as revenue.
-The majority of our deferred revenue balance consists of the unamortized portion of services revenue from FortiGuard security subscription and FortiCare support service contracts.
+The majority of our deferred revenue balance consists of the unamortized portion of services revenue from FortiGuard security subscription and FortiCare technical support service contracts.
 We monitor our deferred revenue balance because it represents a significant portion of revenue to be recognized in future periods.
+Total deferred revenue as of September 30, 2015 increased by \$206.9 million or 41% year-over-year.
+Total deferred revenue as of September 30, 2015 of \$706.9 million included deferred revenue relating to Meru of \$14.0 million, or 2% of total deferred revenue.
+Excluding Meru, our deferred revenue was \$692.9 million and increased by \$192.9 million or 39% compared to a year ago.

-Billings (Non-GAAP).We define billings as revenue recognized plus the change in deferred revenue from the beginning to the end of the period less any deferred revenue balances acquired from business combination(s) during the period, if any.
-We consider billings to be a useful metric for management and investors because billings drives deferred revenue, which is an important indicator of the health and viability of our business, and historically the recognition of previously deferred revenue represented a majority of the quarterly revenue that we recognize.
+Billings (Non-GAAP).
+We define billings as revenue recognized plus the change in deferred revenue from the beginning to the end of the period less deferred revenue balances acquired from business combination(s) during the period.
+We consider billings to be a useful metric for management and investors because billings drives deferred revenue, which is an important indicator of the health and viability of our business.
 There are a number of limitations related to the use of billings versus revenue calculated in accordance with GAAP.
 First, billings include amounts that have not yet been recognized as revenue.
 Second, we may calculate billings in a manner that is different from peer companies that report similar financial measures.
 Management compensates for these limitations by providing specific information regarding GAAP revenue and evaluating billings together with revenue calculated in accordance with GAAP.
-A reconciliation of billings to revenue, the most directly comparable financial measure calculated and presented in accordance with GAAP, is provided below: